 Of course, the way tomato benefits sexual health and cheese can turn on your sense of attraction goes on at a subconscious level.

-But sitting down to share a dish with the aroma of summer, the burst of cherry tomatoes on your tongue, the sensual combination of creamy mozzarella and buttery olive oil, this is what makes this dish sexy to me.
+But sitting down to share a dish with the aroma of summer, the burst of cherry tomatoes on your tongue, the sensual combination of creamy mozzarella and buttery olive oil, is what makes this dish sexy to me.

 Man (and woman) cannot exist on salad alone.

 But this portable, picnic salad recipe has far more weight and heft than a bowl of greens.
-Served with a loaf of fresh baked, crusty bread for a textural context and paired it with the right wine, perhaps a dry rosé, this summer tomatoes and mozzarella salad can stand alone as the main course of a summer meal.
+Served with a loaf of fresh-baked, crusty bread for a textural context and paired it with the right wine, perhaps a dry rosé, this summer tomatoes and mozzarella salad can stand alone as the main course of a summer meal.

 But if you want to serve this ripe tomato salad as an appetizer, as it is often served in Italy, serve it before a light pasta dish.
-Or you can serve it before a main course of simple, grilled meat like this marinated bison steak recipe.
+Or you can serve it before the main course of simple, grilled meat like this marinated bison steak recipe.

 Caprese Salad with Cherry Tomatoes For Two